divakarvi/bk-spca/README.md

 #### [5.3.1][bk.5.3.1] Pthreads

-The only sign that print_message() (defined in mesg-plain.cpp) may have something to do with Pthreads occurs in its first line.
-It is declared to be a function that takes a single argument of type void * and returns a single value also of type void *.
+Pthreads are initiated using functions that take a single argument of type void * and return a single value also of type void *.

 [mesg.hh][mesg.hh]